Distinguished Senior Professor of Theology, Holistic Ministry, and Public Policy

 In addition to Rich Christians, Dr. Sider has published more than 30 books, including:

-Good News and Good Works: A Theology for the Whole Gospel
+- Good News and Good Works: A Theology of the Whole Gospel

-The Early Church on Killing: A Comprehensive Sourcebook on War, Abortion, and Capital Punishment
+- The Early Church on Killing: A Comprehensive Sourcebook on War, Aboration, and Capital Punishment

-In the 1970s, Dr. Sider played a key role in the drafting of the historic Chicago Declaration, which helped set the direction for evangelicals concerned about the Bible's social implications.
-He is the founder and President Emeritis of Evangelicals for Social Action (ESA), which for more than three decades has provided an organizational outlet for Christians committed to holistic ministry.
+In the 1970s, Ron played a key role in the drafting of the historic Chicago Declaration, which helped set the direction for evangelicals concerned about the Bible's social implications.
+He is the Founder and President Emeritus of Evangelicals for Social Action (ESA), which for more than three decades has provided an organizational outlet for Christians committed to holistic ministry.
 ESA is a program of the Sider Center at Palmer Seminary.